Some Rigorous Results on the L\'evy Spin Glass Model: Main Results and Open Problems

 where the characteristic function of $Y_\alpha$ is given by \end{theorem}

-When $\alpha\ge 1$, the centering term is of order $\gg N^{1/\alpha}$.
-On the other hand, when $0<\alpha<1$, the order of the centering term is also $N^{1/\alpha}$, so it can be absorbed in the limiting distribution and this allows us to get a distributional convergence of $N^{-1/\alpha} \ln Z_N $.
+For any $0< \alpha < 2$, the normalizing factor $b_N$ scales like $N^{1/\alpha}$ times some slowly varying function.
+When $1 < \alpha < 2$, the centering term is linear in $N$ and hence, is of order $\gg b_N$.
+For $\alpha=1$, the centering term is again of order $\gg b_N$.
+However, when $0<\alpha<1$, the order of the centering term is also $b_N$, so it can be absorbed in the limiting distribution and this allows us to get a distributional convergence of $b_N^{-1}\ln Z_N$.
 However, as we see in Theorem \ref{thm:free_energy_below_one}, the same convergence continues to hold, with a more illuminating description, for any temperature.